The Theory and Practice of Nurture Groups

 This programme focuses on the theory of nurture, and its significance and implications for good practice.

 The Theory and Practice of Nurture Groups training course is credit rated by the Scottish Credit Qualifications Framework (SCQF.)
-It is a 3-day course (attendance of all three days is a requirement), which is divided into two parts (see below) and is delivered via mix of Zoom sessions and learning platform activities.
+It is a 3-day course (attendance of all three days is a requirement), which is divided into two parts (see below) and is delivered via mix of Zoom sessions led by an expert, activities on our learning platform and corresponding publications.

 Part 1: 2 consecutive days